Updated August 2, 2023.

 2. Rinse off before diving in.

 Avoiding swallowing water is a way to protect yourself, while showering before swimming protects others.
-To make sure you’re not spreading crypto or other germs, rinse off for one minute in warm water before getting in a pool or hot tub.
+To make sure you’re not spreading germs, rinse off for one minute in warm water before getting in a pool or hot tub.
 Rinsing alone — you don’t even need soap! — should remove most of the dirt or any contaminants on your body.
 And don’t forget to wash your hands with soap and water after using the bathroom or changing a diaper.

 3. Stay out of the water if you have diarrhea.